 In 2012 they sold their house and business and moved to Tasmania where Craig undertook studies in Aquaculture.
 In 2015 they lived and studied at the Worldview Centre for Intercultural Studies.
 Living among a multicultural community was exciting and challenging and gave them a taste of life in an intercultural setting.
 Since making themselves available they have seen God do extraordinary things in their lives, showing them that He is their provider.

-For their first years in Cambodia, Craig and Kim will focus on learning the local culture and language with a Khmer language nurturer.
+For their first years in Cambodia, Craig and Kim are focusing on learning the local culture and language with a Khmer language nurturer.
 They hope to use their skills in aquaculture and paediatric nursing to build relationships with the Khmer people and to encourage them in discovering who Jesus is and how they can follow Him within their own culture.

 Craig and Kim are currently in Australia on Home Assignment.
 To connect with them, contact the VIC/TAS State Office on (03) 9880 6161 or email@example.com